 Your Mayor and City Council are proud to serve the City of Armstrong, and stand ready to support all residents, businesses, and visitors.
 With key responsibility for local services, city streets, and recreational facilities, Council is committed to ensuring prosperity and growth for all.

-Elected in 2018, Armstrong residents are represented by 6 councillors and Mayor Chris Pieper.
+Elected in 2022, Armstrong residents are represented by 6 councillors and Mayor Joe Cramer.

-All regular council meetings are held on a Monday or Tuesday, in the event of statutory holidays falling on a Monday.
+All Regular Council Meetings are held on a Monday or Tuesday, in the event of statutory holidays falling on a Monday.
 Meetings start at 5:00 pm and take place at Armstrong City Hall, unless otherwise directed by City Council.
-Come back soon to view the updated meeting schedule for 2022.
+Come back soon to view the updated meeting schedule for 2023.

 Masks and Social Distancing is required while attending a meeting at City Hall.

 Access for all Council, Committee and Commission Meeting schedules, Agendas and Minutes are available for viewing.

 Council meeting agendas are prepared by staff on the Thursday prior to the upcoming meeting.
 Once approved, the agendas are available to the public the following day (Friday).

 All correspondence brought before Council is approved by the Corporate Officer (CO) and the Chief Administrative Officer (CAO).
 Members of the public who wish to appear before Council will appear as a delegation.

 As a general practice, delegates should contact administrative staff 14 days prior to the Council meeting of interest.
 As a requirement of delegation, complete this form which outlines the topic you would like to discuss, and email it to firstname.lastname@example.org.
 For further information, contact the CAO or CO for more information.